Thomas B. Kay: Early years

 The younger Thomas Kay grew up in Brownsville and attended the local schools.
 When he was nine years old he started working at his father's mill as a spooler, and remained until age 14.
 Kay then moved to McMinnville and spent three years studying at the Baptist College (now Linfield College).
 He then left college in 1883 and returned to working for the mill, but at the mill's Portland store.

-Kay returned to McMinnville in 1884 where started working in the apparel business, forming the partnership of Bishop & Kay.
+Kay returned to McMinnville in 1884 where started working in the apparel business, forming the partnership of Bishop & Kay with his brother-in-law C. P. Bishop.
 Bishop left the partnership after four years and the company became Kay & Todd.
 Kay was married in McMinnville on January 15, 1888, to Cora M. Wallace, and they had three children.
 In 1895, he started working for his father's new woolen mill in Salem as a salesperson.
 He also served for four years in the state militia.

 In 1897, Kay traveled to New York City for the mill, and returned the next year.
 That year he sold his stake in the clothing company and moved to Salem where he took the position of assistant manager at the mill along with his sales position.
 In 1900, his father died, and Kay became the president of the Thomas Kay Woolen Mill, a position he would hold until his own death.